Dedicated MIG Welding Machines

 Plug In Power

 Plug in power MIG welding power supplies are the most common and only work if you have the electricity needed to run the welder.
 These power supplies are typically made to provide power to MIG welding equipment, Stick welding equipment and TIG welding equipment.
-These machines can range from light duty to some serious heavy duty welding power.
+These machines can range from light duty to some serious heavy duty welding power like the Miller PipWorx below.

 Engine Driven MIG Welders